 Do I try and sell my home or become a reluctant landlord?

 It wasn’t an easy decision, and everyone’s situation is different.
-You have to look at it almost like a business and weigh the cost and benefits of your decision before taking the leap.
+You have to look at it almost like a business and weigh the costs and benefits of your decision before taking the leap.

-There are other financial benefits of being a landlord too that many people may not immediate associate with the job.
+There are other financial benefits of being a landlord too that many people may not immediately associate with the job.
 Like any homeowner, landlords enjoy many tax breaks.

 In fact, there are more tax breaks for rental real estate owners than regular homeowners.
-Landlords are eligible to deduct their costs of operating their new rental business from their taxes.
+Landlords are eligible to deduct the costs of operating their new rental business from their taxes.